This is a guide covering the best Canon lenses.

 Another good thing about this lens is that it comes with a quiet and accurate ultrasonic type AF motor.

 Plus, it is easy to use even without a tripod because of its image stabilization.
-Though it takes great shots and produces great colors, it feels a bit flimsy which is something that you expect from a cheap lens.
+Though it takes great shots and produces great colors, it feels a bit flimsy which is something that you expect from a lower quality.

 What is the Best Canon Macro Lens?